 The best way I can describe butterscotch sauce is pure decadence.

-Take 10 minutes to whip up this butterscotch sauce and you’ll start to think of a ton of different ways to use it!
+Take 10 minutes to whip up this sweet syrup and you’ll start to think of a ton of different ways to use it!
 Here are a few ideas to get you started:

 - On top of ice cream sundaes – this is a classic for good reason!